shlomif/halting-my-real-person-fiction/README.md

 she might perform even for free for something that is important to her because performing is fun.
-Her videos despite often being popular probably do not offset their production value in ads, but they are good publicity, provide fodder for remixes, and are fun enough to produce so she can afford to offset the cost.
+Her videos despite often being popular probably do not offset their production value in ads, but they are good publicity, provide fodder for remixes, parodies and covers, and are fun enough to produce so she can afford to offset the cost.
 She doesn't work for money or even for a shitload of money.
 She works for fun.